mbcrump/mbcrump-blog/_posts/2017-10-08-azure-tips-and-tricks29.md

 ## Cloning Web Apps Using and Azure App Services

+Keep in mind that this feature is only available to apps hosted on Premium App Service Plans - Thanks to **Mike Kauspedas** for reminding me!

 **Cloning** is the ability to clone an existing Web App to a newly created app that is often in a different region.
 This will enable customers to deploy a number of apps across different regions quickly and easily.

 **Scenario:** A company has an existing web app in **West US**, they would like to clone the app to **East US** to serve folks that live on that site with better performance such as latency.